mthuurne/retroasm/docs/primitives.rst

 Shifting
 ^^^^^^^^

-A shift by a fixed amount is equivalent to a shift by a variable amount where that variable amount is a literal.
-However, a shift by a fixed amount is a very common operation and offers so much more options for analysis that it's worth having a dedicated node type for it.
+A shift by a fixed amount is equivalent to a shift by a variable amount where that variable amount is an integer literal.
+However, a shift by a fixed amount is a very common operation and offers so much more options for analysis that it's worth having a dedicated primitive for it.

 Truncation
 ^^^^^^^^^^

 Truncation is an operation that preserves only the last :math:`N` bits of a value, the rest is replaced by zeroes.
-There is no dedicated node type for truncation: a bit mask is computed with the value :math:`2^N-1`, meaning :math:`N` consecutive ones in binary, and the truncation is handled by a bitwise *and* of the value and this mask.
+There is no primitive for truncation: a bit mask is computed with the value :math:`2^N-1`, meaning :math:`N` consecutive ones in binary, and the truncation is handled by a bitwise *and* of the value and this mask.

 Concatenation
 ^^^^^^^^^^^^^